-5.5.1.1 Communication and training about anti-corruption policies and procedures [GRI 205-2]
+5.5.1.1.
+Communication and training about anti-corruption policies and procedures

-The Code of Ethics and governance models are currently being updated, mainly due to the succession of acquisitions and extraordinary transactions that occurred in 2019.
+The Code of Ethics and governance models are currently being updated, mainly due to the succession of acquisitions and extraordinary transactions that occurred in 2020.
 These changes have meant that members of the governance bodies have been provided with a communication of the anti-corruption procedures and policies adopted, but that no real training has yet been provided in this area.
 Following its listing on the STAR segment of the Italian Stock Exchange, the Group has established adequate control bodies and verification mechanisms for anti-corruption issues.
-In 2020, the Group will adopt an updated Organisational Model pursuant to Legislative Decree 231/01.